 As I developed a better understanding of how I can really impact people one thing became very clear: conventional medicine was limited because it really focuses on treating symptoms not examining the root causes of disease.
 Learning about and practicing preventive or functional medicine was really the approach that was going to change people’s lives.

-My focus turned to educating and empowering the client so that he/she can take responsibility for his/her health and well-being.
+After many years in the health and fitness profession I started to embrace a different approach – to educating and empowering the client so that he/she can take responsibility for his/her health and well-being.
 It is about teaching people that wellness is more than the just absence of disease – it is the optimal balance between mind, body and spirit.
 It is about taking control of, and, responsibility for your thoughts, beliefs action and behaviors.
 It is the view that the body is a complex ecosystem that’s influenced by environment, diet, mindset and much more.

 I have always been interested in human potential.
 What are the drivers behind building success and maintaining passion and joy in work, sports and life?
 What are the positive and negative factors that impact our longevity and quality of life?
 One thing was very clear – human potential cannot be reached without self- awareness and self-responsibility – they are, in fact, the building blocks of our existence.